Skip to main content

 The historical reality behind the universal cult is the actual Tree of Life at Dalamatia:

 "These antidotal complements of the Satania life currents were derived from the fruit of the tree of life, a shrub of Edentia which was sent to Urantia by the Most Highs of Norlatiadek at the time of Caligastia's arrival.
-In the days of Dalamatia this tree grew in the central courtyard of the temple of the unseen Father, and it was the fruit of the tree of life that enabled the material and otherwise mortal beings of the Prince's staff to live on from generation to generation indefinitely so long as they had access to it."
+In the days of Dalamatia this tree grew in the central courtyard of the temple of the unseen Father, and it was the fruit of the tree of life that enabled the material and otherwise mortal beings of the Prince's staff to live on indefinitely as long as they had access to it."
 (66:4.13)

-The specifically-real character of the tree is emphasized against any merely-symbolic reading:
+The real character of the tree is emphasized against any reading that would reduce it to symbol alone:

 "The 'tree of the knowledge of good and evil' may be a figure of speech, a symbolic designation covering a multitude of human experiences, but the 'tree of life' was not a myth; it was real and for a long time was present on Urantia."
 (73:6.3)

-The tree's subsequent presence in the first Garden of Eden is documented at UB 73:6 and 74:2, with Adam and Eve maintaining access until the Edenic default, after which the tree was specifically-recovered by Van during the Garden's submergence.
+The tree's later presence in the first Garden of Eden is documented at UB 73:6 and 74:2.
+Adam and Eve maintained access to it until the Edenic default.
+After the Garden submerged, Van recovered the tree.

 What the Ancient Sources Say

-The comparative-religion scholarly treatment of the world-tree motif is extensive.
-Roger Cook's The Tree of Life: Image for the Cosmos (Thames and Hudson, 1974) catalogued the motif across dozens of non-contacted cultures, noting the recurrent three-element composition.
+The comparative scholarship on the world tree is extensive.
+Roger Cook's The Tree of Life: Image for the Cosmos (Thames and Hudson, 1974) catalogued the motif across dozens of unconnected cultures and noted the recurring three-element composition.
 E. O. James's The Tree of Life: An Archaeological Study (Brill, 1966) surveyed the Near Eastern branch and its diffusion.
-Mircea Eliade's Patterns in Comparative Religion (Sheed and Ward, 1958) treated the cosmic tree as one of the most widely-attested religious symbols.
+Mircea Eliade's Patterns in Comparative Religion (Sheed and Ward, 1958) treated the cosmic tree as one of the most widely attested religious symbols in world religion.

-Each specific cultural instance has substantial individual scholarly treatment: Yggdrasil in Snorri Sturluson's Prose Edda (thirteenth century CE) and the Poetic Edda; Ashvattha in the Vedic literature and the Bhagavad Gita (15.1-3 treats the inverted cosmic tree); the Bodhi tree in the Pali Canon; the Sumerian huluppu tradition in the Gilgamesh, Enkidu, and the Netherworld composition; Maya ceiba iconography on Pakal's sarcophagus at Palenque; Slavic Dub in Rybakov's Yazychestvo drevnikh slavyan; the Assyrian Sacred Tree on the Ashurnasirpal II reliefs.
+Each individual instance has its own rich source tradition.
+Yggdrasil appears in Snorri Sturluson's Prose Edda (thirteenth century CE) and the Poetic Edda.
+Ashvattha appears throughout Vedic literature, with the Bhagavad Gita (15.1-3) treating the inverted cosmic tree directly.
+The Bodhi tree appears across the Pali Canon.
+The Sumerian huluppu tradition is preserved in the Gilgamesh, Enkidu, and the Netherworld composition.
+The Maya ceiba is carved into Pakal's sarcophagus at Palenque.
+The Slavic Dub is treated in Rybakov's Yazychestvo drevnikh slavyan.
+The Assyrian Sacred Tree appears on the Ashurnasirpal II reliefs.

 Why This Mapping Matters

-The specifically-recurrent three-element composition of the world-tree motif across widely-separated cultures is one of the strongest single cases for specifically-shared substrate in world comparative religion.
-The frequency and specificity of the shared features (bird-in-crown, serpent-at-roots, axial-figure-at-trunk) substantially exceeds what specifically-coincidental-parallel-development would produce.
+The recurring three-element composition of the world tree across widely separated cultures is one of the strongest single cases for a shared substrate in world comparative religion.
+The frequency and specificity of the shared features go well past what coincidence would produce.

-The Urantia Book's framework supplies the specifically-concrete historical substrate: the actual Edentia shrub placed at the center of the Father's temple at Dalamatia, which subsequently became the cosmic-axis memory preserved across world cultures through multiple transmission pathways (pre-rebellion Dalamatian cultural diffusion, post-rebellion Nodite cultural preservation, Edenic continuation in the first Garden, post-Edenic Salem-era transmission, later Andite migration-era transmission across the continents).
+The Urantia Book supplies the concrete substrate.
+An actual Edentia shrub stood at the center of the Father's temple at Dalamatia.
+From that source, the cosmic-axis memory traveled through several pathways: pre-rebellion Dalamatian cultural diffusion, post-rebellion Nodite preservation, Edenic continuation in the first Garden, post-Edenic Salem-era transmission, and later Andite migrations across the continents.
+Each pathway carried the same root memory into new languages and new landscapes.

 Sources